essentialguy/NFT-metadata-grabber/README.md

 ## Getting Started

-a tool to grab nft metadata by passing ipfs cid of metadata
+a tool to grab nft metadata by passing ipfs cid of metadata\
+Max json to Download is 1000 per command\
+see the example below

 ### Installing